adaoadaoadao/App-Sec/hw2/README.md

 The resized photo's center point is the same with the original one.
 And the side length is the smaller one between length and width of the original photo.
 And photos in goes with the py file is for testing.

+HW2:
+hw2 is a vulnerable web app. it can be easily broken in with a photo cut functiion in hw1.
+Run server 1 and open the lin.
+Users can log up and log in, upload photos.
 # App-Sec